 Once you’ve made those initial key hires, it’s time to start building out your core team.
 This group of people will be with you for the long haul, helping you navigate the ups and downs of startup life.

 When building your core startup tech team, there are a few key things to remember.
 First and foremost, you want to look for people who are a good fit for your company culture.
-You want team members who share your values, are passionate about your mission, and are willing to work hard to make your vision a reality.

 You also want to look for people with complementary skill sets.
 You don’t want a team of developers or salespeople; you want a diverse group of individuals who can bring different perspectives and expertise to the table.
 This will help you build a well-rounded team that can tackle any challenge that comes your way.